Singing is storytelling in its purest form. It’s emotion, stripped back and revealed.

 I learnt this early on.
 People said that I when I sang, I seemed more real than ever.
 This made me sound like a song-sucking spectre.
 But I knew what they meant.

 In those moments, they saw me.
 Differently.
 Fully.
 That’s partly because I'm a trained singer who's unfazed by the spotlight, and adores applause.
 But it’s something else, too.
 There’s a gap between competent and captivating.
-It's filled by emotional honesty.
+And it's filled by honest emotion.

 When I sing – really sing, I cast out a line and hook my audience at their core.
 I know that if I keep that line taught, channel their emotions through mine, they'll follow me.
 Anywhere.
 I can forget the notes, fluff a line.
 It doesn't matter: they're compelled to be mine.
 That's storytelling.
 You don't find it somewhere other than where you are.
 You don't find it in someone else's style, or in a checklist, or in handy hints.
 You find it in yourself.